Lorisk1210/HCI-SmartQueue/README.md

 ## Setup

 1. Upload Arduino code from `7_hci/` to your board
-2. Connect Raspberry Pi to Arduino WiFi AP (SmartQueue)
+2. Configure WiFi settings in `7_hci/config.h` and ensure both Arduino and Raspberry Pi are on the same network
 3. Install and run Next.js app in `frontend/` directory
 4. Configure environment variables (see below)
 5. Scan RFID cards at entrance; QR codes appear for queued users